Guides · DNS

 What TTL actually is

-TTL — Time To Live — is the number of seconds a DNS resolver is allowed to cache a record before re-asking the authoritative server.
-Every record carries its own TTL, set by the zone owner.
+TTL in DNS — Time To Live — is the number of seconds a DNS resolver is allowed to cache a record before re-asking the authoritative server.
+Every record carries its own TTL, set by the zone owner, and it is the one value that decides how fast a DNS change reaches the rest of the internet.

 Long TTL vs short TTL — the tradeoff